oxygensend/bitcoin_tracker/README.md

 Bot to informing what is the bitcoin's price per hour The aim of this bot is to informing what is the newest bitcoin's price.
 Bot sends a message in Telegram aplication per hour with price in USD and PLN.
+Bot is waiting 30min if there is no internet connection and then turns off

 To run this script automatically with system booting follow this code: